Blinue/Magpie/docs/Built-in effects.md

 Magpie ships with a handful of effect that an be used in combinations.
 Most of the effects have parameters that can be customized.
 All effects are stored in the `effects` folder.
 You can easily add effects if you are familiar with HLSL.
 Check the [MagpieFX](https://github.com/Blinue/Magpie/wiki/MagpieFX%20(EN)) page.

-## Introduction to shipped effects1
+## Introduction to shipped effects

 * ACNet: Port of [ACNetGLSL](https://github.com/TianZerL/ACNetGLSL).
 Suitable for anime-style images.
 Strong denoise effects.
   * Output size: twice that of the input